mobxjs/mobx/notes.md

 -   [ ] Breaking: it is no longer safe to call action from autorun.
 Use effect or reaction instead.
 -   [ ] \_allowStateChangesINComputation is no longer needed, us `runInAction` instead.
 -   [ ] Breaking: in computed, the when predicate, and reaction predicate it is never allowed to directly change state.
 State changes should be wrapped in action.
+-   [ ] Breaking: `toJS` no longer takes action, and no longer converts Maps and Sets to plain data structures.
+Serializing data structures is out of scope for the MobX project, and write custom serialization methods are much more sustainable.
+You might even leverage @computed to serialize state.

 ## NOTES